Expeditions

 • Rhine Expedition 2023

-The research vessel ALDEBARAN sets off from Strasbourg on a 25-port, 1111-kilometer expedition to Hamburg on the Day of the Seas, following in the footsteps of human influences on waterways and the fascinating biodiversity along the Rhine.
+The ALDEBARAN set off from Strasbourg on a 25-port, 1,111-kilometre expedition to Hamburg on World Ocean Day 2023, researching human influence on waterways and the fascinating biodiversity along the Rhine.

 • ElbeExpedition 2022

-Even many years after reunification, the Elbe is not in a good state.
-A mixture of highly toxic contaminants from the pre-reunification period and still huge amounts of fertilizers from conventional agriculture make the river one of the dirtiest in Europe, which is also problematic for our ocean.
+Many years on from reunification and the Elbe is still not in a good state.
+A mixture of highly toxic contaminants from the pre-reunification period and huge amounts of agricultural fertilizers make the river one of the dirtiest in Europe.
+Flowing down river, the pollutants are also problematic for our ocean.

-This is because everything that the Elbe carries along its course ends up in the North Sea, where it harms the numerous inhabitants of the Wadden Sea National Park.
-In order to scientifically investigate this complex interplay and draw attention to the problems, the research vessel ALDEBARAN set off from Dresden on World Ocean Day 2022 with six different scientific projects on board to conduct a current status analysis of the Elbe.
+Everything that the Elbe carries along its course ends up in the North Sea, where it harms the numerous inhabitants of the Wadden Sea National Park.
+In order to scientifically investigate this complex interplay and draw attention to these problems, the ALDEBARAN set off from Dresden on World Ocean Day 2022 with six different scientific projects on board to conduct an

 • RENEW Climate Sail to Paris 2015

-With a voyage of the research vessel ALDEBARAN across the rivers of Germany and France from Berlin to the UN Climate Change Conference in Paris, accompanied by numerous activities with scientists and journalists on board, the German Ocean Foundation demonstrates how massively the ocean is already affected by climate change and how strongly the survival of mankind depends on a healthy ocean.
+With a voyage of the ALDEBARAN along the rivers of Germany and France from Berlin to the UN Climate Change Conference in Paris, accompanied by numerous activities with scientists and journalists on board, the German Ocean Foundation demonstrated how massively the ocean is already affected by climate change and how strongly the survival of humankind depends on a healthy ocean.

 • Belize Expedition 2007